Police arrest three over weapon possession

 Three suspects have been arrested by the Tesano Police for possession of two locally made pistols.

+They also has in their possession other implements suspected to have been stolen from a robbery escapade.

+She said the suspects are currently in custody and assisting investigation.Three suspects have been arrested by the Tesano Police for possession of two locally made pistols.

-They also had in their possession other implements suspected to have been stolen from a robbery escapade.
+They also has in their possession other implements suspected to have been stolen from a robbery escapade.

 Deputy Superintendent of Police Effia Tenge, Head of Public Affairs Unit (PAU) of Accra Regional Police Command gave their names are Ato Kwamina, 26, Isaah Emmanuel, 20 and lbrahim Abubakari, 21.